jpwexperience/clipcut-gui/README.md

 * Must have MPV installed to use functionality.
 * Uses mpv command line interface to play video.
 Not likely to work on windows in current state.
 ####Shortcuts
-* CTRL + SHIFT + r - Grabs starting time.
+* CTRL + Q - Grabs starting time.
-* CTRL + SHIFT + t - Grabs end time and calculates duration.
+* CTRL + W - Grabs end time and calculates duration.
-* CTRL + SHIFT + Y - Adds clip to queue given the current settings and starts processing
+* CTRL + E - Adds clip to queue given the current settings and starts processing